JayIssuree/CrackingTheCodingInterview/ArraysAndStrings/IsUnique/README.md

     - Break out of the loop once the condition is met
     - This uses no additional data structures
 => O(n^2)
+- Sorting => rearange the string and sort alphabetically
+    - Compare the characters of the indecies next to each other

 ### Solution:
 - Iterate though the string once and map each letter to a hash table of frequencies